Bone Regeneration and Gum GraftingRegenerate previously lost gum and bone tissue

 Osseous Surgery — Oral Plastic Surgery

-Traditionally, gum disease is treated by eliminating the gum pockets by trimming away the infected gum tissue and by re-contouring the uneven bone tissue.
-Although this is still an effective way of treating gum disease, new and more sophisticated procedures are used routinely today.
+Gum disease is treated by eliminating open gum pockets.
+Gum restoration is performed by trimming away the infected gum tissue and smoothing uneven bone tissue.
+This is still an effective way of treating gum disease.
+Dr. Garelick provides new and more sophisticated procedures for correcting gum disease and restoring tissue damage.

-Dr. Garelick can perform periodontal plastic surgical procedures to replace the missing gum tissue with grafting procedures.
-In the past this procedure required that a piece of tissue be harvested from the roof of your mouth to serve as the graft material.
+Dr. Garelick performs periodontal plastic surgical procedures to replace the missing gum tissue with grafting procedures.
+In the past, this procedure required that a piece of tissue be harvested from the roof of your mouth to serve as the graft material.
 Unfortunately, not everyone has enough tissue available or wants to have tissue taken from this sensitive area.

-This surgical procedure "regenerates" the previously lost gum and bone tissue.
-Most techniques utilize membranes, which are inserted over the bone defects.
-Some of these membranes are bio-absorbable and some require removal.
-Other regenerative procedures involve the use of bio active gels.
+This surgical procedure “regenerates” the previously lost gum and bone tissue.
+Most techniques utilize gum membranes inserted over the bone defects.
+Some of these membranes are bio-absorbable, and some require removal.
+Other regenerative procedures involve the use of bioactive gels.

 Dr. Garelick will provide you with more information and help you decide if oral plastic surgery is the most appropriate method to achieve your goals.

-Because Dr. Garelick is able to provide both advanced periodontal procedures as well as reconstructive dentistry, many patients who typically require periodontal and restoration dentistry need not travel to a specialist and pay higher costs.
+Because Dr. Garelick can provide both advanced periodontal procedures and reconstructive dentistry, many patients who typically require periodontal and restoration dentistry need not travel to a specialist and pay higher costs.